 - a.
-They shall see that the Laws of Chess are strictly observed. - b.
-They shall ensure fair play.
-It means that they also must take care so that avoid any cheating by the players. - c.
-They shall act in the best interest of the competition.
+They shall see that the Laws of Chess are observed. - b.
+They shall ensure fair play and they have to follow the Anti cheating regulations.
+It means that they also must take care so that avoid any cheating by the players. - C. They shall act in the best interest of the competition.
 They should ensure that a good playing environment is maintained and that the players are not disturbed.
 They shall supervise the progress of the competition - d.
 They shall observe the games, especially when the players are short of time, enforce decisions they have made and impose penalties on players where appropriate.